knpuniversity/easyadminbundle/knpu/actions.md

 > Object of class GenusNote could not be converted to string.

-In a *lot* of places, EasyAdminBundle tries to covert your entity objects into strings... ya know, so it can print them in a list or create a drop-down menu.
+In a *lot* of places, EasyAdminBundle tries to convert your entity objects into strings... ya know, so it can print them in a list or create a drop-down menu.
 To get this working, we need to add `__toString()` methods to each entity.
 Let's do that real quick!